Leopixelo/binary_clock/README.md

 | ----- | ---------------------- |
 | red   | no WiFi connection     |
 | green | active WiFi connection |

+## WiFi

+Enable or disable WiFi.
+When enabled, retrieve current time via NTP.

+## h

+Advance time by one hour.

+## m

+Advance time by one minute and set seconds to 0.

 # set up